Nelderson/MV_Online/README.md

 Server Configuration
 -------------

-Inside the  `server/configurations/config.js` file, there are several things to configure:
+Inside the  `server/configurations/config.js` file, there are several things to configure.
+You may also use environment variables through nodejs dependant on your Operating System or through the use of Heroku's environment config variables.

-`port` defines which port the server will run on (Default `8000`)
+`port || process.env.PORT` defines which port the server will run on (Default `8000`)

-`jwtSecret` defines the secret the JWT is signed.
-Please change this for security reasons in a production environment
+`jwtSecret || process.env.MV_JWT_SECRET` defines the secret the JWT is signed.
+Please change this for security reasons in a production environment.
+Heroku randomly generates this variable.

-`firstHash` is the initial hashing secret for login system.
+`firstHash || process.env.MV_FIRST_HASH` is the initial hashing secret for login system.
 This is the same as the client plugin first hash.
-Recommended that this be changed before putting in a production environment
+Recommended that this be changed before putting in a production environment.
+Heroku randomly generates this variable.

-`mailFrom` when a user registers they recieve an email from this address.
+`mailFrom || process.env.MV_MAILFROM` when a user registers they recieve an email from this address.
 `smtps://username@gmail.com:password@smtp.gmail.com`  (Additional steps are required if you want to use gmail.)

-`mongoDBconnect` Link and credentials to MongoDB Database. `mongodb://username:password@linktomongodb.com:39504/collection`
+`mongoDBconnect || process.env.MV_MONGO_URI` Link and credentials to MongoDB Database. `mongodb://username:password@linktomongodb.com:39504/collection`

 Client Configuration (RPGMaker MV)